sasank-desaraju/hpg-tips/README.md

 # Tips for Using the University of Florida HiPerGator Supercomputer

 This GitHub repo is to offer tips on using HiPerGator (HPG) for research.
-The tips here may not be suitable for a new beginner as they develop workflows that lean on terminal use.
+The tips here *may not be suitable* for a new beginner as these tips develop workflows that make substantial use of the terminal.

 This is maintained by Sasank Desaraju.
 Please see the [official website](https://help.rc.ufl.edu/doc/UFRC_Help_and_Documentation) of the UF Research Computing (UFRC) team for official documentation.